lcnr/computer/boulder/lir2asm/README.md

 Some notes and implementation details of the current implementation.

+### Requirements

+Each block input must bind to a unique location.

 ### Functions

 Exported functions are aligned to a block boundary, other functions may not be.